jagadeesanv0611/Clinical_Trial_Disease_Category_Classification/README.md

 | 8 | Sickle Cell Anemia | 1,136 |

 # Data Cleaning
-- Data preprocessing is the process of cleaning and preparing raw data so that it can be effectively used for analysis and machine learning.
+- The process of cleaning and preparing raw data so that it can be effectively used for analysis and machine learning.
 - Handle missing values (null data) to ensures the dataset is complete and prevents errors during analysis and model training.

 | S.No | Feature | Missing Values Count |